browserengineering/book/book/text.md

 ===============

-So far, we\'ve called `create_text` with a character and two coordinates to write text to the scren.
+So far, we\'ve called `create_text` with a character and two coordinates to write text to the screen.
 That works if you don\'t care much about the font, or the size, or the color, or the exact position of the text.
 When you do care about those things, you need to create and use font objects.